enkidevs/curriculum/python/python-pandas/pandas-reshaping/README.md

 name: Reshaping Data
-description: Learn how to restructure your data for different analyses.
+description: Reshape your data to make it more useful.

 insights:
   - pandas-pivot